jujhars13/my-website/README.md

 ## Build and deploy

-This site is a [Jekyll static site](https://jekyllrb.com/) and will be auto deployed via Github pages to [https://devsecops.jujhar.com]() upon commit to master.
+This site is a [Jekyll static site](https://jekyllrb.com/) and will be auto deployed via Github pages upon commit to master.

 If you're not publishing to Github pages use this command to one time build assets into `_site` and then publish to a S3 static bucket or old school server.